A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy emissions: High-energy emission from shocked matter

 \subsection{G{\lowercase{e}}V Gamma-Ray Emission from a Shock}

 The shock properties that produce GeV gamma-ray emission constrain

-from observation \citep{ack14}, where $\epsilon_{\rm nth} \lesssim 0.1$ is the fraction of the shocked thermal energy used to accelerate relativistic nonthermal particles, $\epsilon_\gamma \lesssim 0.1$ the fraction of this energy radiated in the {\it Fermi}/LAT band \citep[typically $\epsilon_{\rm nth} \epsilon_\gamma \lesssim 0.03$,][]{met15fv}.
+from observation \citep{ack14}, where $\epsilon_{\rm nth} \lesssim 0.1$ is the fraction of the shocked thermal energy used to accelerate relativistic nonthermal particles, $\epsilon_\gamma \lesssim 0.1$ the fraction of this energy radiated in the Fermi/LAT band \citep[typically $\epsilon_{\rm nth} \epsilon_\gamma \lesssim 0.03$;][]{met15fv}.
 This simply requires

-We may not expect such a large flux of GeV gamma-ray emission from the shocked ejecta in \citet{kat22sha}'s model because of its low velocity difference, $v_{\rm wind} - v_{\rm shock} \lesssim 300$ km s$^{-1}$ or, in other words, its low shocked luminosity of $L_{\rm sh}\sim 10^{35}$ erg s$^{-1}$ in Figure \ref{shock_density_pp_interaction}b.
+We may not expect such a large flux of GeV gamma-ray emission from the shocked ejecta in \citet{kat22sha}'s model because of its small velocity difference, $v_{\rm wind} - v_{\rm shock} \lesssim 300$ km s$^{-1}$ or, in other words, its low shocked luminosity of $L_{\rm sh}\sim 10^{35}$ erg s$^{-1}$ in Figure \ref{shock_density_pp_interaction}b.

-Here, we examine Fermi acceleration as the source of GeV gamma-rays \citep[e.g.,][]{abd10}. \citet{li17mc} examined the two processes proposed for $\gamma$-rays from novae, and preferred proton collisions (hadronic scenario) for V5856 Sgr, rather than inverse Compton/bremsstrahlung emission (leptonic scenario).
+Here, we examine Fermi acceleration as the source of GeV gamma rays \citep[e.g.,][]{abd10}. \citet{li17mc} examined the two processes proposed for gamma rays from novae and preferred proton collisions (hadronic scenario) for V5856 Sgr, rather than inverse Compton/Bremsstrahlung emission (leptonic scenario).